It's possible to move a set of columns to the end of the column series, we

 cols_move_to_end(columns = year)

-move the year
+-based table, let's move both the year

 and country_name